doctest/doctest/doc/markdown/roadmap.md

 ### For 1.2:

 - benchmarking
-    - redo the compile time ones - also look into CATCH_CONFIG_FAST_COMPILE
     - add runtime benchmarks
 - mocking - interop with doctest (+ maybe send PRs with doctest integration info)
     - google mock